Russel Williams - Looking Through the Horse’s Eyes

 Iain: So you knew that things weren’t right.

-Russel: That’s right and I couldn’t understand why, or what for, or how to go about it in any way at all and I had to shelve it, but it was frustrating.
-So from there on things became very, very difficult.
+Russel: That’s right and I couldn’t understand why, so I had put to put it to one side.
+But it was frustrating.
+And from there on things became very, very difficult.

 Iain: Because you were close to death?